 “When he took command of the station, the white surfmen refused to work for him and walked away,” Darrell Collins, President of the Pea Island Preservation Society and whose uncle, Herbert Collins, was the last surfman to serve at the Pea Island Lifesaving station, said.
 “Shortly after the station burned to the ground Etheridge selected his own crew from African American men who had who served in the Civil War and were expert watermen.
 They rebuilt the station themselves.”

-“Given the times, Etheridge’s crew endured discrimination” Jami Lanier, Cultural Resource Manager for your OBX national parks, said.
+“Given the times, Etheridge’s crew endured discrimination,” Jami Lanier, Cultural Resource Manager for the Outer Banks national parks, said.
 “Nonetheless, they put their own lives in danger to fulfill the mission of the United States Life Saving Service to save lives.”

 Etheridge was a man of great valor, and he rigorously trained his crew to be able to withstand the often-treacherous weather and water conditions the Outer Banks are known for.
 Some scholars estimate Etheridge and his crew saved more than 600 lives over the course of 20 years.

 “Vigilance to mission and rigorous training made [Etheridge’s] crew one of the nation’s finest and is credited as an early driver of diversity in the U.S. Coast Guard,” Polk said.